Esoterical/voron_canbus/toolhead_flashing.md

 >  - your USB cable - try to swap cables
 >  - your kernel version
 >
-> to update the kernel.
+> to update the kernel follow your operating system instructions.
 Usually the problem is gone when a newer version is installed.
 >

 ![image](https://user-images.githubusercontent.com/124253477/225469341-46f3478a-aa96-4378-8d73-96faa90d561c.png)